 First impressions of Persona 5, the Atlus title I’ve waited so long for.
-The game I specifically bought my PS4 for.
+And the very game I bought my PlayStation 4 for.

 To be honest, I didn’t like Shigenori Soejima’s art style at first glance.
-It feels blocky, with excessive lining and over simplified shading.
+It feels blocky, with excessive inking and over-simplified shading.
 For a PS4 title, I expected more realistic renditions.
 Such as those in Ryu ga Gotoku 0 and 6, or Uncharted 4.

 The “Real” World

-It might be different with larger dungeons, but this is not an issue for me since I don’t mind d-crawling.
-(And Atlus did handle dungeons very well with the two SMTIV games) One aspect that’s somewhat unpleasant, though, is the inability to save as and when you wish while in the dungeons.
-For whatever reason, Atlus chose to retain that annoying feature from previous Persona games; you can only save in special rooms.
-I can foresee this being a nuisance with bigger dungeons.
+One aspect that’s somewhat unpleasant, on the other hand, is the inability to save as and when you wish to while in the dungeons.
+For whatever reason, Atlus retained this annoying feature from previous Persona games; you can only save in special rooms.
+I can foresee this being a nuisance with larger palaces.

-Here’s where I think the game really shines.
-The combat is fluid and quick, to put it simply.
-Smooth, delicious latte that’s usually over within a minute, if you play your strategy correctly.
-There’s also plenty of stylish maneuvers and flourishes to sustain that overall graphic novel feel.
-Of course, combat might still eventually get repetitive towards the end of the game, as is the case with all RPGs.
+Of course, combat might still get repetitive towards the end of the game, as is the case with all RPGs.
 But hey, there’s always the auto function.
-Like with other Persona/SMT games, I just have to be careful not to go auto when up against physics-repel enemies.
+Like with other Persona/SMT games, I only need to be careful not to go auto when up against physics-repel enemies.

 Characters / Dialogue / Voice-overs

 So far, the only companion I’ve interacted at lengths with is Ryuji, who feels somewhat stereotypical.
-Given he’s one of the confidants, I expect a lot more character development and comparison down the road.
+Given he’s one of the confidants, I expected a lot more character depth from him.

-In terms of humour, P5 on par with earlier Persona titles.
+As for humour, P5 is on par with earlier Persona titles.
 Where I am now, things are just getting interesting.
-Morgana’s many comments and insults would be something to look forward to.
+Morgana’s many comments and insults are also things to look forward to.

-Oh, I do appreciate the nods to earlier Persona titles.
+BTW, I appreciate the nods to earlier Persona titles.
 Such as the truth-rendering power of uwasa (rumours).

 And the whole situation with the evil teacher behind the first dungeon.

-I leave it to you to discover those nasty bits yourself by playing the game.
+I leave it to you to discover these naughty bits yourself when playing the game.